 - This acceleration in processing allows you to speed up carrier payments, which helps avoid late fees and can strengthen vital carrier relationships, potentially leading to more favorable terms in the future.

-Streamlining Freight Audit and Payment Automation
+How Extraction Improves Freight Audit and Payment Automation

 Automated data extraction is the essential foundation for effective freight audit and payment automation.
 Once you convert your shipping invoices and bills of lading into structured data, you can move beyond manual checks and implement a far more efficient and accurate validation process.

 The automated Freight Audit works by systematically comparing the extracted invoice data, such as carrier charges, shipment weights, and fuel surcharges, against your master data.
 This comparison can happen directly within a spreadsheet or by feeding the data into your Transportation Management System (TMS) to check it against contracted rates and shipping manifests.
 The power of this automated freight invoice processing lies in its ability to flag discrepancies for you.
 The system can instantly identify an incorrect rate application, a duplicate invoice, or an unexpected accessorial charge that requires investigation.
+This is particularly valuable for high-stakes line items like demurrage and detention charges, where FMC regulations impose strict invoicing requirements and tight dispute windows that make manual verification impractical at scale.

 Once an invoice is audited and the data is approved, that same clean, structured data can be used to accelerate the payment process within your AP system.
-With the data flowing automatically from invoice to audit to payment, the next logical step is to connect it to your other critical business systems.
+You can see our AI tool for freight invoice processing to understand how this workflow operates end to end.

 Integrating Extracted Data into Your Existing Systems

 Automating data extraction is only the first step.
-The true value of logistics invoice automation is realized when the extracted data flows seamlessly into your existing software ecosystem, eliminating data silos and manual workarounds.
+The true value of logistics invoice automation is realized when the extracted data flows directly into your existing software ecosystem, eliminating data silos and manual workarounds.
 Without proper integration, you risk creating isolated pockets of information that still require manual effort to be useful.

 The primary output from an effective extraction tool is a perfectly structured data file, typically an Excel spreadsheet.
 This clean, standardized file, containing all the critical details from your transportation invoices, serves as a universal bridge to your other essential business systems.
+This enables several integration points within your workflow:

 - You can upload the extracted freight cost data directly into your Transportation Management System (TMS).
 This allows you to instantly reconcile carrier invoices against planned shipments and quoted rates, quickly flagging discrepancies for review.